 A comprehensive academic program that assists students with achieving their personal, academic, and career goals.
-The University-Wide Tutorial Program helps students adapt to the academic environment of college, improve academic success, and enhances the quality of students' scholarly work.
+The UWTP is dedicated to helping students adapt to the academic environment of college, improve academic success, and enhance the quality of students' scholarly work.